ViktorNikolov1/ViktorNikolov1/README.md

-- 👋 Hi, I’m @ViktorNikolov1 a raising Junior student at Fairfeild University
+- 👋 Hi, I’m @ViktorNikolov1 a Junior student at Fairfeild University
 - 👀 I’m interested in create new interesting projects
 - 🌱 I’m currently learning languages like Java and also  learning about CiberSecurity.
 - 💞️ I’m looking to collaborate with companys to grow as a professional and dive into the jobs world